jmwerne-nask/n-askImageDetection/README.md

 ## 11) Train the Model

+**Note**: if you want to evaluate your model, read through 11 ii) before executing any commands in this section.

-Navigate to ```.../workspace/dataset```.
+Navigate to ```.../workspace/<dataset>```.
 Run the following command:

     $ python model_main_tf2.py --model_dir="models/<your_model_name>"
       --pipeline_config_path="models/<your_model_name>/pipeline.config"

-Note: ```<your_model_name>``` was set in step 6.
+Note: ```<your_model_name>``` was set in step 8.

 You've begun training your model!
 If you'd like to start/stop training at any point, keep in mind that the Object Detection API stores checkpoints, so all you have to do is update the desired number of steps in the pipeline.config file, and the script automatically detects your latest checkpoint and continues training from there.
+Generally, you want to train until the total loss is consistently below 0.3.

+## 11 ii) Evaluate the Model (optional)

+In addition to training your model, you can run evaluation on the "test" dataset you created earlier -- this gives you an idea of how well your model will perform on "new" data.

+To evaluate your model, open a new terminal **before/while your model is being trained**.
+Make sure you're in the ```.../workspace/<dataset>``` folder.
+Run the following:

+    $ python model_main_tf2.py --model_dir="models/<your_model_name>"
+      --pipeline_config_path="models/<your_model_name>/pipeline.config"
+      --checkpoint_dir="models/<your_model_name>"

+## 11 iii) View Model Progress (optional)

+To view your model progress, open another terminal and navigate to ```models/<your_model_name>```.
+From here, run the following:

+    $ tensorboard --logdir .

+Once this is done, open a web browser and type ```localhost:6006``` into the url search bar.
+Your plots should display.

 ---